 2. Smart Contracts

-Smart contracts are self-executing agreements stored on a blockchain.
+Smart contracts are self-executing programs stored on a blockchain.

 For example: